mathieucarbou/YaSolR/docs/index.md

 ### Monitoring and Management

-- `Charts`: Live charts (grid power, routed power, THDi, PID tuning, etc)
+- `Charts`: Live charts (grid power, routed power, PID tuning, etc)
 - `Display`: Support I2C OLED Display (`SSD1307`, `SH1106`, `SH1107`)
 - `GPIO`: A GPIO section shows the view of configured pins and activated pins, to report issues, duplications or invalid pins.
 - `Health`: configuration mistakes are detected as much as possible and issues displayed when a component was found to not properly work.